The Complete Slow Cooker Guide

 - If you are cooking for one or two, a small slow cooker, such as 3 quart or 4 quart, may be ideal for you.
 You can halve recipes and cook them in a smaller slow cooker, but you may need to decrease the cook time a little.

 - Always cook with the slow cooker lid on.
 This will ensure that the heat stays in and the cooking temperature is maintained.
-My slow cooker lid has clips on each side to seal it on tight, which is also convenient for travel to potlucks and family dinners.
+My slow cooker lid has clips on each side to seal it on tight if you need to transport food to potlucks and family dinners.

 - Do not open your slow cooker during the cook time unless directed by the recipe.
 Each time you open your slow cooker, heat escapes and the cook time will be extended by about 30 minutes.
 You may remove the lid to check if your meal is done during the last hour or so of cooking.